 In the middle of the market is a vendor who specializes in Thai desserts, including freshly made mango sticky rice.

-This list of 15 best authentic Chiang Mai food is an introduction to help you discover the range of authentic Thai food found in this part of the country.
+This list of 15 best, authentic, Chiang Mai foods is an introduction to help you discover the range of diverse food found in this region of the country.

-Now armed with this Chiang Mai food guide, you can count on tasty travels to the ancient capital of the Lanna Kingdom.
+Delight in your exploration of local food using this Chiang Mai food guide to the ancient capital of the Lanna Kingdom.

 Have you had Chiang Mai food before?
-Or, which one of these foods in Chiang Mai would you love to try?
-Tell us in the comments below.
+Which one of these foods in Chiang Mai would you love to try?
+Please let us know in the comments below.